Australia Crypto License

 Legislative framework

-In 2017, Australia passed a number of legislative amendments aimed at regulating cryptocurrency exchanges.
-Since then, all operators providing services that exchange cryptocurrencies to and from fiat money are required to register with AUSTRAC and comply with AML and CFT requirements.
-This was a significant step towards the legalisation of the cryptocurrency industry in the country and ensured transparency of transactions with digital assets.
+In 2017, Australia introduced several legislative changes to the Act to regulate cryptocurrency exchanges.
+Since that time, all operators providing services that convert cryptocurrencies to and from fiat money have been required to register with AUSTRAC and comply with all the requirements of AML and CFT.
+Such a move was an important step toward legalizing the cryptocurrency industry within the country and making digital asset transactions transparent.

 Consumer protection

-ASIC is actively working to ensure consumer protection in cryptocurrency investments.
-The agency regularly publishes warnings and recommendations for investors on the potential risks associated with investing in cryptocurrencies and ICOs (initial coin offerings).
-The regulator also draws attention to the need for companies to comply with legislation on financial services and products.
+ASIC is active in ensuring consumer protection in cryptocurrency investments.
+The agency regularly warns and advises investors about the possible risks of investing in cryptocurrencies and initial coin offers.
+The regulator also attracts attention to compliance by companies with legislation regarding financial services and products.

 Taxation of cryptocurrencies